 I do data science.
 For fun, for good and/or for money.
 Ideally all three.

-Python (Jupyter notebooks, Sklearn, Pandas etc.), Google Bigquery, Javascript
+Python (Jupyter notebooks, Sklearn, Pandas etc.), Google Bigquery, Causal Inference

 Python (Jupyter notebooks, Sklearn, Pandas etc.), Scala, AWS (EC2, Redshift), Spark